Planning to take the train from Milan to Rome? Start your journey with us.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The first train from Milan to Rome leaves at 09:48 from Milan Central.
+The first train from Milan to Rome leaves at 05:00.
 Times and services may vary during weekends and holidays.

-The last train from Milan to Rome leaves at 18:33 from Milan Central.
+The last train from Milan to Rome leaves at 22:13.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 For this journey I took one of the most widely used high-speed trains in Italy – the Italo train 9975 which departs from Milano Centrale at 08:15 and arrives in Roma Termini at 11:13.
 This train only makes two stops, meaning you can reach Rome in less than 3h!